pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 # 4. Documentation

 This project must be documented by every apprentice.
-It should be structured as follows:
+It should be **structured as follows**:

 * Front page
 * Summary